-- Undergraduate and graduate students in good standing at other colleges and universities, with submission of application and official transcript(s).
+- Undergraduate and graduate students in good standing at other colleges and universities, with submission of the enrollment form.

-- Students from consortium schools in Washington, D.C. (these students may apply as visiting students or register as consortium students with the approval of their consortium coordinator).
+- Students from consortium schools in Washington, D.C. (these students may enroll as visiting students or register as consortium students with the approval of their consortium coordinator).
 For more information, visit the Consortium Students page.

 - High school students admitted to college credit courses through our Summer Programs for High School Students.

-- International students who can provide evidence of a minimum TOEFL score of 550 (paper-based test), 225 (computer-based test), 90 (iBT), or a minimum IELTS score of 7.0, or a minimum Duolingo score of 115.
+- International students who can provide evidence of a minimum TOEFL score of 550 (paper-based test), 225 (computer-based test), 90 (iBT), a minimum IELTS score of 7.0, or a minimum Duolingo score of 115.
 English can only be considered the native language if it is the only official language of the applicant's home country and the primary language spoken in the applicant's home.
 Please note: These standards cannot be waived by the Admissions Office.
 We encourage students to plan well in advance to complete the tests and allow time for the Admissions Office (institution code 5986) to receive the results.
-Official WES (wes.org) or ECE (ece.org) evaluations of all transcripts from outside the United States are required.
-TOEFL or IELTS scores are required of all applicants for those whose native language is not English (regardless of citizenship).
+TOEFL, IELTS or Duolingo scores are required of all applicants for those whose native language is not English (regardless of citizenship).
 International applicants must also complete the International Student Questionnaire.
 For additional information, please see the For International Students page.

 Please note: Any student who has been suspended or dismissed from, and not formally readmitted to, any school within Georgetown may not register without the written permission of his/her former dean.